-Meet Samantha Grant, the Resident Director of CAPA Sydney.
-With experiences and adventures from around the world, including key positions managing student welfare and cultural exchange programs at Victoria University and the University of Sydney, she joined CAPA to oversee student services and internships.
-Below, she shares how students can prepare for a fulfilling semester abroad, where the hidden gems and good food places are, and what you can look forward to at CAPA Sydney.
+In this interview, Samantha Grant, the [previous] Resident Director of CAPA Sydney shares how students can prepare for a fulfilling semester abroad, where the hidden gems and good food places are, and what you can look forward to at CAPA Sydney.

 CAPA WORLD: Tell us a bit about your work with CAPA.
 How long have you lived in Sydney?

 SAMANTHA GRANT: I started with CAPA as Sydney's Resident Director in November 2017, so I have only been with the organization a short while, but already love the people, the culture, and the reasons why the company exists.
 In my role as Resident Director I oversee internships and student services, as well as having the great pleasure of spending lots of time with the wonderful Sydney staff and our students.

 I have lived in Sydney, on and off, for most of my life.
 I moved here from the country to go to boarding school when I was 14 and besides a few years away for university and the Aussie rite of passage jaunt to London, I'm always drawn back to the city and the people who live here.

 CAPA Sydney team meeting with resident pooch Louie.

 CW: Can you tell us more about your professional background and what led you to CAPA?

 SG: I studied Communications at university and planned on becoming a journalist so I could travel the world and write about all the new places I would see and all the new people I would meet.
 Through a happy accident I fell into education and realized this, too, was an industry made for those who suffer from the best kind of longing: wanderlust, and decided it was the road I would travel.